Don Draper Smokes Hashish in a Cream Silk Sportcoat

 - Taupe flat front low rise trousers with belt loops, slanted side pockets, and plain-hemmed bottoms

-- Dark brown leather belt with rounded rectangular gold single-claw buckle
+- Dark brown leather belt with rounded rectangular gold single-prong buckle

 - Ray-Ban Olympian gold rectangular-framed sunglasses with dark green lenses